davibe/caccuino/README.md

 ![screenshot](screenshot.png)

-The spawned server will automatically serve
+The spawned server will serve

-- an index for the directory and subdirs
+- searchable file listing for directories
 - a rendered version of the markdown files
   - using `style.css` from the root directory
   - with codeblock syntax hilight
   - with rendering of mermaidjs diagrams
+  - including a responsive sidebar with
+    - an outline of the current document
+    - a list of adjacent files
-- serve any other static file (images, artifacts..)
+- serve any other static file as is (images, artifacts..)

-features and todos:
+#### Under development

 - [x] render an outline of the current document
 - [x] render a filetree of adiacent documents